Jexinte/P7---Groupomania---V2/Readme.md

 # How to use it
  - Clone the repo
  - Type "npm install" on frontend and backend folder
- - You have to install XAMPP in order to use mysql and phpmyadmin
+ - You have to install XAMPP / WampServer in order to use mysql and phpmyadmin
  - There is an env example file for logs
  - Go check in the env_example file on backend folder to see how set yours logs once it's done replace env_example by .env
- - You have to install font awesome for vuejs on frontend folder without it vuejs won't compile
+ - You have to install font awesome for vuejs on frontend folder without it vuejs won't compile more details here on the set up here : https://fontawesome.com/docs/web/use-with/vue/
  - On backend folder "npm start or nodemon" but if you the latest version of nodejs v-18 just node --watch app
  - On frontend folder "npm run serve"